- It’s okay to identify as disabled: Zoe

-It goes by many names; person centred care, person centred practices, person centred planning.
+It goes by many names; person-centred care, person-centred practices, and person-centred planning.
 However you refer to it, there’s lots of talk around the concept in the disability support and aged care sectors.
-As policy makers introduce changes to support the practice, the market is following pace.
-Mable is at the forefront of this change, providing people with a practical solution for finding and hiring the independent support they need to live their lives.
-But why is it so important for you to be at the centre of your own support decisions?
+The market follows the pace as policymakers introduce changes to support the practice.
+Mable is at the forefront of this change, providing people with a practical solution for finding and booking the independent support they need to live their lives.
+But why is it important for you to be at the centre of your support decisions?

 Let’s start at the beginning: what is person-centred care?

 It’s hard to pin down one standard definition of person-centred care.
-This is not because it’s an emerging practice.
-In fact, it has been around for some time, with roots that can be traced back to early approaches to psychotherapy.
+This is not because it’s an emerging practice with roots that can be traced back to early approaches to psychotherapy.

-- It means that you should be asked about what you want and what matters to you when it comes to your health and wellbeing.
+- It means you should be asked what you want and what matters to you regarding your health and wellbeing.

-- Your individuality as a whole person – likes, dislikes, goals, values – are considered when making any decisions about your care.
+- Your individuality as a whole person – likes, dislikes, goals, values – is considered when making decisions about your care.

-- Your whole life, and wider social network is also considered when planning your support needs.
+- Your whole life and wider social network are also considered when planning your support needs.